Perth and Fremantle Tour + Boat to Rottnest Island

 • 1 review

-On this tour of Perth and Fremantle, we'll explore two of Australia's cities.
-You'll board a ferry to enjoy the waters of Rottnest Island.
+On this tour of Perth and Fremantle, you will have the opportunity to board a ferry to enjoy the crystal clear waters of Rottnest Island.

 Description

-We will pick you up from your hotel to start your tour of Perth, including a visit to Fremantle and concluding at the beaches of Rottnest Island.
+At the scheduled time, we will pick you up from your hotel to begin the tour of Perth.
+The itinerary includes a visit to Fremantle and concludes with time at the beaches of Rottnest Island.

-First, you'll stroll through Kings Park, offering views of the Swan River and Darling Mountains, attracting over 5 million visitors annually.
+We will start with a walk through Kings Park, known for its views of the Swan River and Darling Mountains, attracting over 5 million visitors annually.

-Next, we will explore the residential areas of Perth and its financial centre, highlighting the contrast of old and modern architecture.
+Next, we will explore the residential areas of Perth and its financial centre, highlighting the contrast between old and modern architecture.

-After our tour of Fremantle's highlights, we will say our goodbyes at the harbour, where you will receive your ticket to board the 11:30 am ferry to Rottnest Island.
-Once there, you can explore the cliffs, lakes, and coves at your leisure.
+After visiting Fremantle, we will conclude at the harbour where you will receive your ticket for the 11:30 am ferry to Rottnest Island.
+Once there, you can explore the limestone cliffs, saltwater lakes, and coves at your own pace.

-Finally, after your visit to Rottnest Island, you will board the ferry back to the port of Perth.
+Finally, after enjoying Rottnest Island, you will take the ferry back to the port of Perth.

 Schedule

 The last ferry from Rottnest Island to Perth departs in winter at 4 pm and in summer at 5 pm.
-These times are flexible and subject to change.
+Please note these times are flexible and subject to change.

 Included